 Document security is preserved because a user must be physically at a device to gain access and release their print jobs or to use the available scan profiles.
-Users simply authenticate using one of the following options.
+Users authenticate using one of the following options.

 There are several ways users can be imported to uniFLOW Online. uniFLOW Online can be connected to an existing data directory to import users from Office 365 or an active directory.
 Other possibilities include manual user creation or import from a CSV or XML file.
-Users can also self-register to uniFLOW Online; a whitelist of domains is created to allows users to register with their company email address.
+Users can also self-register to uniFLOW Online; a whitelist of domains is created to allow users to register with their company email address.

 uniFLOW Online does not provide its own identity management but, instead, accepts login credentials from multiple identity providers.
 Credentials from Microsoft Azure Active Directory®, Active Directory® Federation Services, or a locally hosted Active Directory® can be enabled for login.
 Facebook, Google, Yahoo!®, Windows Live, AuthO, Okta, OneLogin™, or Ping Identity credentials can serve as a channel to log in as well.
 The primary security benefit of this identity management system is that uniFLOW Online does not store any user passwords.
 Despite this, provided the customer's own local Active Directory is connected, any password changes or user additions are automatically updated and recognized in uniFLOW Online.